Pseudobulbar affect: Treatment

 Education of patients, families, and caregivers is an important component of the appropriate treatment of PBA.
 Crying associated with PBA may be incorrectly interpreted as depression; laughter may be embarrassing, anger can be debilitating.
 It is therefore critical for families and caregivers to recognize the pathological nature of PBA and the reassurance that this is an involuntary syndrome that is manageable.
 Traditionally, antidepressants such as sertraline, fluoxetine, citalopram, nortriptyline and amitriptyline have been prescribed with some efficacy.

 Medication

-Dextromethorphan hydrobromide affects the signals in the brain that trigger the cough reflex.
-It is used as a cough suppressant, although it can sometimes be used, medicinally, as a pain reliever, and is also used as a recreational drug.

-Quinidine sulfate affects the way the heart beats, and is generally used in people with certain heart rhythm disorders.
-It is also used to treat malaria.
-Quinidine sulfate, as a metabolic inhibitor, "increases plasma levels of dextromethorphan by competitively inhibiting cytochrome P450 2D6, which catalyzes a major biotransformation pathway for dextromethorphan," enabling therapeutic dextromethorphan concentrations.

-Dextromethorphan/quinidine is a combination of these two generic drugs, and is the first FDA-approved drug for the treatment of PBA, approved on October 29, 2010.
+Dextromethorphan/quinidine is a fixed-dose combination medication, and is the first FDA-approved drug for the treatment of PBA, approved on October 29, 2010.

 In the pivotal multicenter study that led to its approval, the "Objectives...[were] to evaluate the safety, tolerability, and efficacy of two different doses of AVP-923 [Dextromethorphan/quinidine combination]...when compared to placebo."
 The conditions and results of that study are as follows:

 Epidemiology

 Prevalence estimates place the number of people with PBA between 1.5 and 2 million in the United States alone, which would be less than 1% of the U.S. population even at the high end of the estimate.
 Some argue that the number is probably higher and that clinicians underdiagnose PBA.
 However, the prevalence estimate of 2 million is based on an online survey.
 Self-selected computer-savvy patients in at-risk groups evaluated their own symptoms and submitted their self-diagnoses.
 No doctor or clinic confirmed the data.
 Motivation to participate could have been influenced by the presence of symptoms, which would have skewed the results.
 The actual prevalence could very well be quite a bit lower than estimated.